 - Even children who seem healthy can have high levels of lead in their bodies.

-- Lead is also harmful to adults and the elderly.
+- Lead can cause health effects to adults and the elderly.

 - Lead in dust is the most common way people are exposed to lead.
 People can also get lead in their bodies from lead in soil or paint chips.
 Lead dust is often invisible.

 - Projects that disturb lead-based paint can create dust and endanger you and your family.

 - In most cases, lead-based paint that is in good condition is not a hazard.